UKHomeOffice/cto-docker-dapperdox/README.md

 There is a dapperdox docker project (https://github.com/bircow/docker-dapperdox).
 I couldn't get this to work for multiple spec-files.
 Possibly a deficiency in go-wrapper.

 This project will not run locally in isolation.
+(Maybe post POC)

 To see the container in action look at https://gitlab.digital.homeoffice.gov.uk/cto/api-directory

-There is a lot of detail in the dapperdox documentation about adding addition content with markdon.